SAMANTHA TERRELL - POET / EIC, SHINE Poetry Series

 Picture

-From the international poetry community, we have a "luxury of stars," as Sylvia Plath might say, and it is my honor to provide a home for their words through SHINE Poetry Series.
+From the international poetry community, we have a "luxury of stars," as Sylvia Plath might say, and it is SHINE's honor to provide a home for their words with the online Spotlight series as well as SHINE Quarterly.
+Click on the logo above to learn more.
+And...keep writing, keep shining!

 Stars Over the Dordogne